yakaz/elasticsearch-query-acrossvariants/README.md

 It uses the `position`, `start_offset` and `end_offset` to know how the tokens should be assembled.
 The plugin will _and_ together every subquery it constructs for each position.
 Inside each position it adds the longest tokens, then tries to nest smaller tokens into the longer ones.
-If two tokens have the same start and end offsets, they become altenatives.
+If two tokens have the same start and end offsets, they become alternatives.

 Hence with the analysis details given above in the example section, the constructed tree will be: